 In tourist season there are kayaks in the water, swimmers, picnic’s and family outings, hiking, diving and other recreation.
 The Preserve has public areas that give access to the water for free or private businesses that let you use their facilities for six to seven dollars U.S. a day.
-A round trip shuttle to the Lagoon is $15.00 from Granada if you go with a group tour and spend most of the day at the Park.
+A round trip shuttle to the Lagoon is $15.00 from Granada, if you go with a group tour, and you can spend most of the day at the Park working on your tan..

-This morning, I walk the edge of the lagoon and catch locals washing clothes,bathing, swimming, wetting a hook, and kayaking .
-The water is unusually clear and I can see the bottom of the lagoon covered with scattered lava rocks, reflections of clouds on the water’s surface.
+This morning locals are washing clothes,bathing, swimming, wetting a hook, and kayaking .
+The water is unusually clear and the bottom of the lagoon is covered with scattered lava rocks, small and large, reflections of clouds floating on the water’s surface.